 Retrospec Venus Dutch Step-Thru City Comfort Hybrid Bike

-This comfort hybrid bike is generally versatile and can handle all types of roads.
+This comfortable hybrid bike is generally versatile and can handle all types of roads.
 It is highly reliable for long rides.
-It’s easy to assemble even for a person who has no experience.
+It’s easy to assemble, even for someone without experience.

-It has both rear and front caliper breaks, which makes it one of the bikes with the excellent braking systems on this particular list.
+It has rear and front caliper breaks, making it one of the bikes with excellent braking systems on this list.
 This particularly makes it handy for an urban dweller commuting to his/her work or simply doing exercise.

 Tips for Safer Cycling Into Your Senior Years

 Cycling improves your heart rate and reduces wear and tear on your body.
-We still have several tips for protecting your joints and ensuring to stay safe when cycling.
+We still have several tips for protecting your joints and ensuring cycling safety.

 - Safeguard your knees.
 When you’re pedaling, the form is essential.
 By keeping your knees stable, you can have more power in your particular pedal stroke and safeguard them from aching after your ride.
 You can also improve your knee mobility by keeping your seat farther back.

 - Ride it with friends.
 While exercise is one way to help in averting age-related cognitive decline, socialization is another.
-If you can’t convince your buddies to ride with you, then join a bike club.
+Join a bike club if you can’t convince your buddies to ride with you.
 You will meet new people and get more motivation to get out there.

 - Take rest seriously.
 Undoubtedly, your body will perform better if you get enough rest.
-That means that you must be ensuring to get enough high-quality sleep.
-Exhaustion can negatively affect your mental and physical performance, which increases the chances of getting involved in an accident or suffering an injury.
+That means that you must ensure to get enough high-quality sleep.
+Exhaustion can negatively affect your mental and physical performance, increasing your chances of getting involved in an accident or suffering an injury.